kiwano-js/kiwano/docs/basics/getting-started.md

 First, let's build our schema.
 Remember that we created the **schema.ts** file, which returns a schema that's merged with all sub-schemas.
-We only have to build this main schema, because it automatically builds any merged sub-schema as well.
+We only have to build this main schema, because it automatically builds any merged sub-schemas as well.

 > Note that the build function returns a Promise, so we'll have to wait for it to be finished.